molleweide/qmk_keymap_ergodox_ez/README.md

 todo
 ================================================

-1. remove dvo, col, wrk layer
-  - put these in new file
-2. rm mouse helper layers

 # types of buttons that I need to configure

-    - the '-' character is a bit annoying under the pinky, or is it?

   - modifier keys
       need access to mod keys in each layer -> for komplex key commands and mods + mouse